dwight9339/excursia/README.md

 # Excursia

-Excursia is an itinerary generator web app that allows users to create a personalized travel plan based on their location, interests, and time constraints.
+Excursia is an itinerary generator web app that allows users to create a personalized travel plan based on their locationand interests.
 By inputting preferences, users can generate an itinerary featuring local points of interest.

 ## Features